0cjs/hilbert-ps-proofchecker/README.md

 general information about what's in this repo; for details of why everything is the way it is, see [`doc/explainer.md`].

-### Running the Tests
+### Building and Running the Tests

+Running `./Test` at the top level will build everything (including documentation) and run all tests.

-The top-level test script can be run with `./Test`.
-You will need nothing more than a Python interpreter; the test script bootstraps the pip package manager and virtualenv package and builds, under `.build/`, a virtual environment into which all required packages (including pytest) are installed.
+This needs nothing more than a Python interpreter: the test script bootstraps the pip package manager and virtualenv package and builds, under `.build/`, a virtual environment into which all required packages (including pytest) are installed.
 It then runs `pytest` to execute all of the tests.
 Any command-line parameters you give to `Test` are passed on to pytest, with the exception of `-c` as the first parameter which will do a clean(-ish) build by removing any existing virtual environment and object files under `.build/`.

+The generated HTML documentation is placed under `.build/hdoc`.

 (For reasons of time, this has not been tested under Windows, but in theory it should work the same as it does on Unix so long as you're running the